Dream Dreams and See Visions Joel 2:28-32

 30 “And I will give portents in the heavens and on the earth, blood and fire and columns of smoke.
 31 The sun shall be turned to darkness, and the moon to blood, before the great and terrible day of the LORD comes.
 32 And it shall come to pass that all who call upon the name of the LORD shall be delivered; for in Mount Zion and in Jerusalem there shall be those who escape, as the LORD has said, and among the survivors shall be those whom the LORD calls.
 Joel 2:28-32

-FYI: In the Hebrew verse numbering system these verses make up all of chapter 3.
+FYI: In the Hebrew verse numbering system, these five verses make up all of chapter 3.

 . . . until the Spirit is poured upon us from on high, and the wilderness becomes a fruitful field, and the fruitful field is deemed a forest.
 Is 32:15